DavidSouther/software_craftsmanship/03_objects/02_rugs/01_python.md

 ```

 Now the `get_rug` function only needs to know about the types of rugs we have in
 the program, and chooses one of them.
+It returns a new instance of the chosen
-It has the rug itself ask the user for
+rug type.
+Then back in the loop, it has the rug itself ask the user for
-the values, and then returns the created & filled in rug.
-The control loop sends
+the values, which fills in the rug.
+The control loop sends that rug to this new
-that rug to this new `print_rug` function, to get nice formatting.
-Now, we have
+`print_rug` function, to get nice formatting.
+Now, we have a clean, clear,
-a clean, clear, logical separation of concerns for our rug types!
+logical separation of concerns for our rug types!

 ## Inheritance